fuseraft/kiwi-vscode/README.md

 ## Usage

-Simply open your Astral files with a `.⭐` or `.star` extension, and the extension will automatically provide syntax highlighting.
+Simply open your Kiwi files with a `.🥝` or `.ki` extension, and the extension will automatically provide syntax highlighting.

 ## Contributing

-Contributions to the Astral language extension are welcome.
+Contributions are welcome!

-Let's build something amazing! ⭐
+Let's build something amazing! 🥝

 ## License